howset/42PiscineAugSep2022/c06/README.md

 - [ ] ex03	ft_sort_params

 Notes:
 1. Could probably have invested more time on ex03, but I decided to just move on.
-Which is unfortunately not the best idea.
+Which was probably not the best idea.